qsebring3930/Mulch2Unity---Archive/README.md

 # Mulch2Unity

 This repo has been archived as the .gitignore file was not implemented properly and the repository became severely bloated.
-Pleasce check the qsebring3930/Mulch2Unity repository for the current working directory
+Please check the qsebring3930/Mulch2Unity repository for the current working directory